Articles by Matthew Gilligan

 It was also interesting to note that the IRD issues paper referred to the fact that there are 15,000 holiday homes available for rent in New Zealand based on a survey of eight leading New Zealand websites.
 One would not be surprised if you had a property advertised on such a site that you attract the attention of the taxman in the future.

-As always if you have a holiday home and are concerned about the application of the current rules to you please contact us.
+As always, if you have a holiday home and are concerned about the application of the mixed use asset rules to you please contact us.
 Once again these rule changes are proposed only and if you feel strongly about them we encourage you to make a submission or provide GRA feedback and we can accumulate your feedback and submit on your behalf.
-Please send feedback to [email protected]
+Please send feedback to [email protected].